 8. Body language is Important

 Notice their movements.
 If you’re both good friends and comfortable with each other, the physical boundaries could blur.
 Depending on your comfort level with them, hand-holding could be normal.
-But lingering stares or finding ways to touch (ie. touching your shoulder) communicate nothing other than a sign to get intimate.
+But lingering stares, eye contact, or finding ways to touch (ie. touching your shoulder) communicate nothing other than a sign to get intimate.
 It means you are definitely on a date.

 9. Simply Ask if it’s Date